vardhan-0218/resume-screening/docs/backend-setup.md

-# AI Resume Scout Backend
+# AI Resume Scout Backend Setup

 ## How to Run the Backend

 The main FastAPI application is located in `backend/app/main.py`.
-Here are multiple ways to start the backend server:
+Here are the available methods to start the backend server:

 ### Method 1: Using the Python Script (Recommended)
 ```bash